 |Page tools: Print Page Print All RSS Search this Product|

 6 The registration of deaths is the responsibility of the eight individual state and territory Registrars of Births, Deaths and Marriages.
 As part of the registration process, information about the cause of death is supplied by the medical practitioner certifying the death or by a coroner.
 Other information about the deceased is supplied by a relative or other person acquainted with the deceased, or by an official of the institution where the death occurred.
 The information is provided to the Australian Bureau of Statistics (ABS) by individual Registrars for coding and compilation into aggregate statistics.
-In addition, the ABS supplements this data with information from the National Coroners Information System (NCIS).
+In addition, the ABS supplements this data with information from the National Coronial Information System (NCIS).
 The following diagram shows the process undertaken in producing cause of death statistics for Australia.

-Scope of causes of death statistics
+Scope of Causes of Death statistics

-11 Death records received by ABS during the March quarter 2013 which were initially registered in 2012 (but for which registration was not fully completed until 2013) were assigned to the 2012 reference year.
-Any registrations relating to 2012 which were received by ABS from April 2013 were assigned to the 2013 reference year.
-Approximately 4% to 6% of deaths occurring in one year are not registered until the following year or later.
+10 From 2007 onwards, data for a particular reference year includes all deaths registered in Australia for the reference year that are received by the ABS by the end of the March quarter of the subsequent year.
+Death records received by the ABS during the March quarter of 2017 which were initially registered in 2016 (but for which registration was not fully completed until 2017) were assigned to the 2016 reference year.
+Any registrations relating to 2016 which were received by the ABS from April 2017 will be assigned to the 2016 reference year.
+Approximately 4% to 7% of deaths occurring in one year are not registered until the following year or later.

-12 Prior to 2007, the scope for the reference year of the Death Registrations collection included:
+11 Prior to 2007, the scope for the reference year of the Death Registrations collection included:

-Coverage of causes of death statistics
+Coverage of Causes of Death statistics

-14 The ABS Causes of Death collection includes all deaths that occurred and were registered in Australia, including deaths of persons whose usual residence is overseas.
+12 The ABS Causes of Death collection includes all deaths that occurred and were registered in Australia, including deaths of persons whose usual residence is overseas.
 Deaths of Australian residents that occurred outside Australia may be registered by individual Registrars, but are not included in ABS deaths or causes of death statistics.

-15 The current scope of the statistics includes:
+14 The current scope of the statistics includes:

-16 The scope of the statistics excludes:
+15 The scope of the statistics excludes:

 Scope of perinatal death statistics

-18 Fetal deaths are registered only as a stillbirth, they are not in scope of either the Births, Australia (cat. no. 3301.0) or Deaths, Australia (cat. no. 3302.0) collections.
-Neonatal deaths are in scope of the Births and Deaths collections.
+18 Fetal deaths are registered only as a stillbirth, and are not in scope of either the Births, Australia (cat. no. 3301.0) or Deaths, Australia (cat. no. 3302.0) collections.
+Fetal deaths are part of the Perinatal collection, but not the Causes of Death collection.
+Neonatal deaths are in scope of the Deaths, Causes of Death and Perinatal collections.

-23 For further information, refer to the Australian Statistical Geography Standard (ASGS): Volume 1 - Main Structure and Greater Capital City Statistical Areas, July 2011 (cat. no. 1270.0.55.001) and the Standard Australian Classification of Countries (SACC), 2011 (cat. no. 1269.0).
+22 For further information, refer to the Australian Statistical Geography Standard (ASGS): Volume 1 - Main Structure and Greater Capital City Statistical Areas, July 2016 (cat. no. 1270.0.55.001) and the Standard Australian Classification of Countries (SACC), 2016 (cat. no. 1269.0).

 International Classification of Diseases (ICD)

-24 The International Classification of Diseases (ICD) is the international standard classification for epidemiological purposes and is designed to promote international comparability in the collection, processing, classification, and presentation of causes of death statistics.
+23 The International Classification of Diseases (ICD) is the international standard classification for epidemiological purposes and is designed to promote international comparability in the collection, processing, classification, and presentation of causes of death statistics.
 The classification is used to classify diseases and causes of disease or injury as recorded on many types of medical records as well as death records.
 The ICD has been revised periodically to incorporate changes in the medical field.
-Currently ICD 10th revision is used for Australian causes of death statistics.
+Currently the ICD 10th revision is used for Australian causes of death statistics.

-25 ICD-10 is a variable-axis classification meaning that the classification does not group diseases only based on anatomical sites, but also on the type of disease.
+24 The ICD-10 is a variable-axis classification meaning that the classification does not group diseases only based on anatomical sites, but also on the type of disease.
 Epidemiological data and statistical data is grouped according to:

-27 For further information about the ICD refer to WHO International Classification of Diseases (ICD).
+26 For further information about the ICD refer to WHO International Classification of Diseases (ICD).

 Updates to ICD-10

-37 The cumulative list of ICD-10 updates can be found online.
+31 The cumulative list of ICD-10 updates can be found online.